abhilipsasahoo03/Jordle/README.md

 Clone of the famous game, Wordle.

 ### Description
 A Wordle Clone for you to play Wordle, anytime, anywhere.
+Now available with dark mode.

 ### Tech Stack
 Built using HTML, CSS and JavaScript along with animate.css and toastr for non-blocking notifications.